s6xjqdkz7c-debug/project/README.md

 # AI-Driven Therapy Outcome Prediction for Autism
-## Importance of therapy and lifestyle on Autism patients
+Importance of therapy and lifestyle on Autism patients
+# Table of Content